pedromassango/bottom_navy_bar/README.md

 ### BottomNavyBar
 **iconSize** - the item icon's size<br/>
 **items** - navigation items, required more than one item and less than six<br/>
+**currentIndex** - the current item index.
+Use this to change the selected item.
+Default to zero<br/>
 **onItemSelected** - required to listen when a item is tapped it provide the selected item's index<br/>
 **backgroundColor** - the navigation bar's background color